Josh Low: Career

 However, after Cheltenham Town came calling, he quickly moved on, signing a two-year deal with the Robins.
 After failing to make an impact at his new club, on 23 September, Low was one of six squad members placed on the transfer list by manager Martin Allen.

 In November 2008 Low signed on a months loan with Conference National side Forest Green Rovers.
 He scored in Forest Green's FA Cup second round giant killing of Football League side Rochdale on 29 November 2008.
 After a month at Forest Green, Low returned to first team action at Cheltenham, eventually featuring in more than 100 games for the club.

 In May 2012, Low was released by Cheltenham after the expiry of his contract.
 He joined part-time Bath City in June 2012 so he could balance playing football with his work in law.

 In June 2014, he announced his retirement from football to focus on his professional career outside football.

 Personal life

-Low is the father of the professional footballer Joe Low.
+Josh Low is the father of the professional footballer Joe Low and the father of Northwest College commit Cameron Low.